NDF-Poli-USP/spyro/README.md

 To use Spyro, you'll need to have some knowledge of Python and some basic concepts in inverse modeling relevant to active-sourcce seismology.

+Discussions about development take place on our Slack channel.
+Everyone is invited to join using the link: https://join.slack.com/t/spyroworkspace/shared_invite/zt-u87ih28m-2h9JobfkdArs4ku3a1wLLQ

 Functionality
 =============